nunobrum/PyQSPICE/README.md

-# PyQSPICE
+# QSPICE

 QSPICE is a toolchain of python utilities design to interact specifically with QSPICE.

 ## What is contained in this repository ##

 * __raw_read.py__
-  A pure python class that serves to read raw files into a python class.
+  A pure python class that serves to read qraw files into python.
 * __spice_editor.py and qsch_editor.py__
   Scripts that can update spice netlists.
 The following methods are available to manipulate the component values, parameters as well as the simulation commands.
 These methods allow to update a netlist without having to open the